 In addition to the usual ducks and geese, a heron patrolled the water just beneath the Watertown Dam today.
 Mostly, he quietly stood on some rocks under some brush on one side of the dam.
 He did take one leisurely stroll from his post to the other side of the river, attracting the eye of little kids and a couple of photographers, but finding no fish and seemingly getting annoyed by all the attention, retreated to his semi-hidden spot.

 Shannon Dooling captured a moment on the Charles River this morning.

 The new Millennium Tower building where Filene's used to be in Downtown Crossing already seems to be the tallest building downtown - and will get taller still.
 And, at least until it gets closer to completion, the construction lights make it the brightest building downtown.

 The Charles River Watershed Association reports the Charles from the Weld boathouse to the dam now has high enough levels of toxic cyanobacteria to post warnings against coming into contact with river water - and that means no swimming, fishing or falling in the river.
 That goes double for dogs, who could pick up toxic residue in walks on the river banks and then lick it off their fur.
 Read more.

-JB Parrett walked the Esplanade at sunset yesterday.
+JB Parrett watched a man blowing bubbles on the Esplanade at sunset yesterday.